 Russian Icon" Moscow Icon-painting Center - this website contains contemporary icons of a high standard together with some articles about the situation of icon painting today.
 Unfortunately many links are out of function.
 You may visit the Russian page, where especially the section with St. Georg exhibits some excellent old icons.
 Russian and English.

-also quite a lot of illustrating examles of restoration of damaged icons.
+also quite a lot of illustrating examples of restoration

 Orthodox Icons Today - a small exhibition of Fedor Streltsov's modern icons.
 Nice images.
 (Moscow).

-Heavenly Art - Vivian Karayiannis exhibits here her fine collection of Byzantine icons.
-Short article about iconography.
+Sacret Art Studio - Vivian Karayiannis exhibits here some icons from her studio.
 (Houston).